NEWS

 Through team analysis and recommendations, the client can avoid excessive time and financial costs spent on testing while also gaining clearer guidance for adjustments to the new formula.

-Case 2: The client's new product has completed testing and entered the mass production stage.
+Case Study 2: The client's new product has completed testing and entered the mass production stage.
 They need to establish a new production line.
 Before the new line is set up, they are using the current production line for production.
 While this can meet production demands, the client believes that increasing the die chamber pressure may improve product yield but is concerned that adjusting the pressure values might have other implications.

 Solution: